Tyrrrz/GitHubActionsTestLogger/Readme.md

 The provided test reporter will automatically be detected and enabled when running in a GitHub Actions environment.

 > **Important**:
-> Ensure that your test project references the latest version of **Microsoft.Testing.Platform**.
+> The logger has a peer dependency on **Microsoft.Testing.Platform**.
-> Older versions of this package may not be compatible with the logger.
+> Your test project should already have a reference to this package, but make sure it is updated to the latest version.

 ### [VSTest](https://github.com/microsoft/vstest)